PrincetonCS-UCA/ucas-website/content/docs/applicants/jobs.md

 Graders work through [codePost](https://codepost.io) to provide high-quality and supportive feedback to introductory CS students.
 A detailed rubric is included.
 The work consists of reading and understanding the student's code, and providing feedback on the code's correctness, efficiency and clarity.

-**Responsibilities (~3-5 hrs/week):**
+**Responsibilities (~2-3 hrs/week):**

 - Attend weekly grader meeting (in-person only) on **Tuesdays 4:30-7:00pm** to review the rubric and complete all grading synchronously.
+- Food is provided.
-Dinner is provided.
-Must be able to commit to attend the grading meeting for the entire semester (~2.5 h/week). <!--As of Spring 2024, this meeting is on Tuesdays 4:30-7pm.-->
+- Must be able to commit to attend the grading meeting for the entire semester (~2.5 h/week).

-- Grade late and remaining assignments asynchronously as needed (max ~1h/week).
+  - Tuesday, February 4  - Hello, World
+  - Tuesday, February 11 - Conditionals and Loops
+  - Tuesday, February 18 - Arrays & IO
+  - Tuesday, February 25 - Functions
+  - Tuesday, March 4 - Recursion
+  - Tuesday, March 25 - OOP
+  - Tuesday, April 1 - Image Classifier
+  - Tuesday, April 8 - Guitar Hero
+  - Tuesday, April 15 - Chat126
+  - Tuesday, April 22 - Programming Exam

 **Requirements:**